SamsVT/name-changer/README.md

 ## Name Changer is mod that adds a simple nickname system Works on both client and server.

+Name Changer is a mod created specifically to support roleplay gameplay It allows players to use their character names instead of their real account names, helping maintain immersion and preventing the roleplay experience from breaking

 ### Features
 Players can set their own nickname using /nick
 Reset back to the real name